Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

 \textit{Challenges of controlled paraphrasing.} While uncontrolled paraphrasing is a well-established task, we find that controlled paraphrasing tasks such as paraphrase type generation are incipient \citep{WahleGR23a}.
-Thus, many architectural characteristics that make paraphrasing systems superior remain unclear as they also depend on the controlled attribute.
+Thus, many architectural characteristics that make controlled paraphrasing systems superior remain unclear, as they also depend on the controlled attribute.
 We could not identify many datasets that provide a comprehensive selection of annotated paraphrase types or controlled characteristics like sentiment.
-Therefore, we encourage other researchers from the field to construct comprehensive datasets that derive paraphrase-type labels similar to the ETPC dataset \citep{KovatchevMS18a}.
-This would foster additional research on controlled paraphrasing in the future.
+Therefore, we encourage other researchers in the field to construct comprehensive datasets that yield controllable attributes, such as paraphrase types \citep{KovatchevMS18a}.
+This would foster further research on controlled paraphrasing.